 If you and your spouse have been married for 10 years or more, then the “10-year rule” may apply to your spousal support case.
 Some people interpret this to mean that they’ll be guaranteed spousal support for the rest of their lives if they remain married for at least 10 years.
 This is not the case.

 However, marriages of 10 years or more are considered marriages of long duration, and under California law, the court cannot set a termination date at the time of the divorce proceedings.
 It can, however, set a termination date that ends support at a certain time in the future unless the payee spouse applies for an extension on or before the termination date.

 Questions About Spousal Support in Sacramento?

 Do you have questions about spousal support that were not addressed in today’s post?
-If so, the team here at the Law Office of Jeffrey W. Hanna is here to help.
-During your initial consultation, Mr. Hannah and his staff will speak with you to understand your unique situation so that we can devise a strategy to ensure that you receive the best possible outcome on your spousal support case.
+If so, the Law Office of Jeffrey W. Hannah is here to help.
+During your initial consultation, Mr. Hannah will speak with you to understand your unique situation so that we can devise a strategy to ensure that you receive the best possible outcome on your spousal support case.
 Contact us today to request your consultation and learn more about our legal services.